freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-back-end-development-and-apis/basic-node-and-express/use-the-.env-file.md

 Create a `.env` file in the root of your project directory, and store the variable `MESSAGE_STYLE=uppercase` in it.

 Then, in the `/json` GET route handler you created in the last challenge access `process.env.MESSAGE_STYLE` and transform the response object's `message` to uppercase if the variable equals `uppercase`.
 The response object should either be `{"message": "Hello json"}` or `{"message": "HELLO JSON"}`, depending on the `MESSAGE_STYLE` value.
+Note that you must read the value of `process.env.MESSAGE_STYLE` **inside** the route handler, not outside of it, due to the way our tests run.

 **Note:** If you are using Replit, you cannot create a `.env` file.
 Instead, use the built-in <dfn>SECRETS</dfn> tab to add the variable.

 If you are working locally, you will need the `dotenv` package.
 It loads environment variables from your `.env` file into `process.env`.
 The `dotenv` package has already been installed, and is in your project's `package.json` file.
-At the top of your `myApp.js` file, import and load the variables with `require('dotenv').config()`.
+At the top of your `myApp.js` file, add `require('dotenv').config()` to load the environment variables.

 # --hints--